30th Naval Surface Ships Division: History

 On September 9, 2016, the brigade's flagship Hetman Sahaidachny accompanied by Akkerman and Berdyansk detected the Russian anti-submarine ship Smetliviy, Hetman Sahaidachny set up a smoke screen, under the cover of which the boats came closer to the Russian ship, separated and took it in a semi-circle.
 Smetliviy was forced to retreat.

 At the beginning of April 2017, missile boat of the regiment Pryluky took part in an exercise "PASSEX" with TCG Gaziantep and TCG Heybeliada of the Turkish Navy.

 On 31 December 2017, a smuggling ship under Tanzania flag was detected in the Black Sea on way to Kurortne travelling within Ukrainian waters so the regiment's missile boat Pryluky began its pursuit as it could not escape it finally contacted Pryluky only to refuse orders by the Ukrainian Navy, so Pryluky opened fire, Akkerman and Berdyansk along with Ukrainian Sea Guard and Security Service of Ukraine provided reinforcements and the Tanzanian vessel was taken to Odessa.

 In July 2018 the division's flagship Hetman Sahaidachny participated in the Sea Breeze 2018 multinational exercises.

 In May 2019, the brigade's missile boat Pryluky and Royal Navy ship conducted a joint PASSEX exercise in the Black Sea in accordance with NATO standards.

 July 2021, the vessels Sloviansk and Starobilsk of the division took part in naval exercises with NATO vessels and were certified by NATO.

 In August 2021, the vessel Sloviansk of the division conducted exercises with Ochamchiri of the Georgian Navy off the coast of Georgia.

 On October 13, 2021, the division's vessel Starobilsk took part in the rescue operation of the ship Balta, which suffered a disaster near the Snake Island providing support from am emergency rescue team onboard and was successful in saving the vessel.

 In November 2021, the vessel Sloviansk of the division conducted exercises in the Black Sea with the American Navy, Romanian Navy and Turkish Navy.

-On February 24, 2022, in the first hours of the Russian Invasion of Ukraine the populated areas of the Black Sea region came under heavy missile fire.
+On February 24, 2022, in the first hours of the 2022 Russian Invasion of Ukraine the populated areas of the Black Sea region came under heavy missile fire.
 Sloviansk was amongst the first ships to be dispatched.

-On March 3, 2022, during the Russian Invasion of Ukraine the division's flagship Hetman Sahaidachny was partially sunk by the order of commander.
+On March 3, 2022, during the Russo-Ukrainian war, the division's flagship Hetman Sahaidachny was partially sunk by the order of commander.
 Defense Minister Oleksiy Reznikov said that the reason for the sinking was so that the ship, undergoing repairs, shouldn't fall into the hands of the Russians.
 On the same day, while conducting reconnaissance near the area of the Kinburn Spit, the engine room of the division's vessel Sloviansk was hit by an Kh-31 missile and it began to sink.
 An emergency evacuation was carried out by a raft and many crew members were saved but eleven remained missing.

 Russian media falsely claimed that a ship of the division Vinnystia was captured by Russian forces at Berdyansk.
 However, the ship was later sighted as capsized in the port of Ochakiv.